dcardosomr-cmd/Google_ADS_analysis/README.md

 | Broad match | 0.61 | 0.06% | €554 |
 | Phrase match | Marginal | Low | High |

 Broad match delivers 10x higher CPA than exact match.
 Expanding to broad match is not the path to fixing non-branded performance — it accelerates waste.
-All broad match keywords should be converted to exact match immediately.
+All broad match keywords should be converted to exact match.

 ---